thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 {% include images-gallery.liquid imageCollection="create-another-mapping" %}

-And finally we need to create shared attribute on device on ThingsBoard platform.
-For this purpose, use the following steps:
+Finally, we need to create shared attribute on the device on ThingsBoard platform.
+For this purpose, follow these steps:

 - Go to the "<b>Devices</b>" page of the "<b>Entities</b>" section of your <b>ThingsBoard</b> instance;
 - Click on "<b>OPC-UA Device</b>", and navigate to the "<b>Attributes</b>" tab;
-- Select "<b>Shared attributes</b>" from dropdown field and click on "<b>plus</b>" button for create new one;
+- Select "<b>Shared attributes</b>" from dropdown field and click on "<b>plus</b>" button to create a new one;
-- Fill in "<b>Key</b>" field by "<b>status</b>" value and select "<b>Boolean</b>" data type from dropdown field;
+- Fill in "<b>Key</b>" field with "<b>status</b>" value and select "<b>Boolean</b>" data type from dropdown field;
 - Click on "<b>Add</b>" button.

-Shared attribute added.
+Shared attribute has been added.

 {% include images-gallery.liquid imageCollection="shared-attribute-on-device" %}